awslabs/amazon-eks-ami/nodeadm/doc/examples.md

 ## Defining a Max Pods Expression

-Under certain circumstances, the desired max pods value for a given node or instance type can diverge from the defaults calculated.
-Since the use of a static `NodeConfig` is encouraged as the input source for nodeadm, nodeadm accepts a `maxPodsExpression`, to determine the final `maxPods` value passed to kubelet.
+Under certain circumstances, the desired max pods value for a given node or instance type can diverge from the default calculation.
+Since the use of a static `NodeConfig` is encouraged as the input source for nodeadm, nodeadm accepts a `maxPodsExpression` to determine the final `maxPods` value passed to kubelet.
 This string is interpreted as a [CEL](https://cel.dev/overview/cel-overview) expression with three variables set in the environment:

 * `default_enis` - the maximum number of network interfaces attachable on the default network card